Spheroid formation of lung cancer cells

 Spheroid formationSpheroids are multicellular cell aggregates that form via ECM fibres that link singles cells together through integrin binding.
 The cell-cell contact lead to an increased E-cadherin expression and these E-cadherin interactions generated the formation of the compact structures.
 Spheroids are more complex then single cells due to dynamic cell-cell and cell-matrix interaction which makes them an important tool for resembling the in vivo tissues microenvironment in vitro.

 The image beside show a compact spheroid formed in a 384-well plate after nine days of culture.

-Spheroid formation can be detected after 14 days of culture which can be seen in the bright-field image beside.
-It display three spheroids at the edge of the construct.
+Spheroid formation was detected after 14 days in culture which can be seen in the bright-field image beside.
+The image display three spheroids at the edge of the construct.

-The image beside displays the result from the live/dead assay where the cells have high viability 14 days after printing.
+The image beside displays the result from the live/dead assay where the cells display high viability 14 days after printing.
 The green represent living cells and the red dead cells.

 3D bioprinting of lung cancer cells in different bioinks enables the cells to cluster together and form spheroids with a high viability.
 Further investigation of various of bioinks will be carried out to find out which bioinks will enable the cells to form spheroids inside the bioprinted constructs.